-The Buckman Direct Diversion (BDD) Project is an innovative water supply project that is co-owned by the city of Santa Fe and Santa Fe County in New Mexico, US.
+The Buckman Direct Diversion (BDD) Project is co-owned by the city of Santa Fe and Santa Fe County in New Mexico, US.

-Las Campanas, a residential club in Santa Fe, is also a limited partner of this project.
-It will use raw water for irrigation at its facilities.
+Residential club in Santa Fe Las Campanas is also a limited partner of this project, using raw water for irrigation at its facilities.

 The BDD Project was conceptualised in 2001.
-Its construction was started in September 2008 and completed in December 2010.
+Construction began in September 2008 and was completed in December 2010.
 The project has been operational since January 2011.

-The water supply project has cost an estimated $229m, which was funded through tax and bonds by the city of Santa Fe and Santa Fe County, and limited cash funding of $12m by Las Campanas.
-Its construction has generated a total of 500 jobs, including 130 permanent jobs.
+The water supply project cost an estimated $229m, which was funded through tax and bonds by the city of Santa Fe and Santa Fe County and a limited cash funding of $12m by Las Campanas.
+Its construction generated a total of 500 jobs, including 130 permanent jobs.

 Need for the Buckman Direct Diversion Project

-The Santa Fe region meets its drinking water needs through groundwater pumping and Santa Fe River reservoirs.
-The reservoirs, however, cease to be a reliable source during drought conditions.
-During non-drought conditions too, the reservoirs can only supply a maximum of 50% of the region's drinking water needs.
+The Santa Fe region obtains its drinking water through groundwater pumping and Santa Fe River reservoirs.
+However, these are not reliable sources during drought conditions.
+In addition, the reservoirs can only supply a maximum of 50% of the region's drinking water needs in non-drought conditions.

-The limited supply of water from the Santa Fe River reservoirs is resulting in over pumping of groundwater, which results in damage to the underground aquifer.
+The limited supply of water from the Santa Fe River reservoirs is resulting in over pumping of groundwater, which damages the underground aquifer.

-The BDD Project is serving as a sustainable source of drinking water by replacing groundwater sources while maintaining reliable water supplies in drought conditions.
+The BDD Project is a sustainable source of drinking water that replaces groundwater sources while maintaining reliable water supplies in drought conditions.

-The BDD Project diverts and treats the renewable surface water from the Rio Grande that the region owns by virtue of water rights.
-The project has the capacity to supply up to 15 million gallons of treated drinking water per day, which is sufficient to meet the maximum daily drinking water demands of the region.
+The BDD Project diverts and treats renewable surface water from the Rio Grande.
+The project has the capacity to supply up to 15 million gallons of treated drinking water a day, which is sufficient to meet the maximum daily drinking water demands of the region.

-The BDD Project consists of a diversion structure, a sediment removal facility, two raw water booster stations, 11 miles (17.7km) of underground raw water pipeline, an additional pipeline to pump raw water to Las Campanas, a water treatment plant, two treated water pump stations, eight million gallons of raw water storage and four million gallons of finished water storage at the treatment facility, along with a 15 mile (24.1km) finished water pipeline.
+The BDD Project consists of a diversion structure, a sediment removal facility, two raw water booster stations, 11 miles (17.7km) of underground raw water pipeline, and an additional pipeline to pump raw water to Las Campanas, as well as a water treatment plant, two treated water pump stations, eight million gallons of raw water storage, and four million gallons of finished water storage at the treatment facility.

 The diversion structure is located near the former Buckman town site in the northwestern region of Santa Fe.
 It is situated on the east bank of the Rio Grande, about three miles (4.8km) downstream of Otowi Bridge.